-Progress on the 2022/23 Business Plan
+Progress on the 2023/24 Business Plan

-Item Context Action Progress Governance Good Governance The SAB has approved Phase 3 of its Good Governance Review that may now go forward to become Statutory Guidance and new Regulations Implement the outcomes of the SAB Good Governance Review DLUHC has not yet published consultation on Statutory Guidance but the Fund continues to compare itself to the recommendations of the Good Governance review TPR's new Code of Practice The Regulator has consulted on a new single code of practice which is expected to come into force in summer 2022 Assess the Fund's compliance against the new code Compliance against draft code assessed.
-Expecting code to come into force by the end of December 2022.
+Item Context Action Progress Governan ce Good Governance The SAB has approved Phase 3 of its Good Governance Review that may now go forward to become Statutory Guidance and new Regulations.
+Implement the outcomes of the SAB Good Governance Review.
+On Hold - DLUHC has not yet published consultation on Statutory Guidance but the Fund continues to compare itself to the recommendations of the Good TPR's new Code of Practice The Regulator has consulted on a new single code of practice which is expected to come into force in summer 2022.
+Assess the Fund's compliance against the new code.
+On Hold - Compliance against draft code assessed.
+Still waiting for the Code to come into force.
 Pooling Guidance Central Governance published its original pooling guidance in 2015.
-The Ministry for Communities, Housing and Local Government (MHCLG) consulted on amendments in January 2019 but no further amendments have since been made Respond to further consultation on LGPS pooling guidance which is now expected DLUHC has not yet published any further pooling consultation.
-Hampshire continues to play a full part in the ACCESS pool and has further portfolios scheduled to transfer to the pool Panel and Board Roles The terms of the Panel and Board representatives will expire as follow: deputy scheme member representative - May 2022 pensioner representative - May 2023 Advertise for volunteers and manage a process to select a deputy scheme member representative and pensioner representative for the Panel and Board The Pension Fund has advertised for the deputy scheme member representative and other employer representative roles, the later of which became unexpectedly vacant in 2022 active and deferred scheme member representative- February 2024 New Knowlec and Skills Framework ge CIPFA have published a new Knowledge and Skills Framework for members of Pension Fund committees The new Knowledge and Skills Framework will be the basis of the Panel and Board's Learning Needs Analysis and Training Plan in 2022 The Pension Fund's 2022/23 Training Plan has been based on the new Knowledge and Skills framework New Actuary Contract The Pension Fund's contract expires on 31 March 2023 A new contract will be tendered from the National Framework The Pension Fund's officers are working with colleagues in the County Council's Procurement Team to publish a tender calling off the LGPS National Framework Consultant responses The Pension Fund will respond to all relevant consultations produced by Government and other regulatory bodies Consultations are expected for changes to the local valuation cycle, management of employer risk, Fair Deal, Academies and adoption of TCFD principles, although exact timings aren't yet known.
-The Pension Fund has responded to the DLUHC's Climate Risk Reporting (TCFD) consultation Funding and investment Actuarial Valu ation The Fund's next Actuarial Valuation is due on 31 March 2022 Consider the results of the valuation The results of the 2022 Valuation have been reported to employers and will be finalised by the Actuary by 31 March 2023 Pre-payments Subject to the terms of their participation in the Fund, employers are permitted to pre-pay contributions in return for a discount Agree the terms for prepayments following the 2022 Valuation The terms for employers to pay contributions in advance following the 2022 Valuation have been shared and responses are due by 31 January 2023
+The Ministry for Communities, Housing and Local Government (MHCLG) consulted on amendments in January 2019 but no further amendments have since been made.
+Respond to further consultation on LGPS pooling guidance which is now expected.
+Complete - DLUHC published its consultation Local Government Pension Scheme (England and Wales): Next steps on investments in July 2023, which ran to 2 October 2023.
+The ACCESS pool submitted its response to the consultation and Hampshire also submitted its response to the consultation which was written in support of ACCESS's response.
+Hampshire continues to play a full part in the ACCESS pool and has further portfolios scheduled to transfer Panel and Board Roles The terms of the Panel and Board representatives will expire as follow: • pensioner representative - May 2023 • active and deferred scheme member representative, other employer representative - February 2024.
+Advertise for volunteers and manage a process to select a pensioner representative, active and deferred scheme member representative and other employer representative for the Panel and Board.
+In Progress - A new pensioner representative and other employer representative have been appointed to the Panel and Board.
+An advert will shortly be issued by the Pension Fund with a process taking place in 2024 to appoint active and deferred scheme member representatives.
+New Actuary Contract The Pension Fund's contract expires on 31 March 2023.
+The new contract will be implemented.
+Complete - Hymans Robertson have been contracted to provide actuarial and benefits consultancy services following a mini-competition from the LGPS National Framework.
+Consultations responses The Pension Fund will respond to all relevant consultations produced by Government and other regulatory bodies.
+Consultations are expected for changes to the local valuation cycle, management of employer risk, Fair Deal, Academies and adoption of TCFD principles, although exact timings aren't yet known.
+On Hold - No consultations received.